Successor Feature Representations: Experiments

 \section{Experiments}

-We evaluated $\xi$-learning in two environments\footnote{Source code at \sourcecodeurl}.
+We evaluated \sfrqlearning in two environments\footnote{Source code at \sourcecodeurl}.
 The first has discrete features.
-It is a modified version of the object collection task by \cite{barreto2018successor} having more complex features to allow general reward functions.
+It is a modified version of the object collection task by \cite{barreto2018successor} having more complex features to allow the usage of general reward functions.
 See Appendix~\ref{c:appendix_barreto_task_results} for experimental results in the original environment.
 The second environment, the racer environment, evaluates the agents in tasks with continuous features.
+We compared different versions of \sfrqlearning, SFQL, and Q-learning which are abbreviated as \sfrql, \sfql, and \ql respectively.
+The versions differentiate in if they are learning the feature and reward representations or if these are given.